mwelss-fhg/federation/docs/developer-guide.rst

 * /solutions

   List all public solutions.
 Accepts a query parameter, 'selector', which contains a JSON object with selection criteria, base64 encoded.
 Acceptable selection criteria are the solution object attributes.
-The entries are ANDed.
+The entries are ANDed (see :ref:`selecting`).

 * /solutions/{solutionId}